tesujimath/letters-to-amy/content/post/my-soul-magnifies-the-lord/index.md

 No wonder the angel had said to her, “Do not be afraid, Mary, for you have found favour with God.“ (Luke 1:30).

-The Greek word translated “magnify“ is _megalunō_, and is the same word translated “shown” in the following:
+The Greek word translated magnify is _megalunō_, and is the same word translated shown in the following:

 {{< quote source="Luke 1:57-58" >}}
 Now the time came for Elizabeth to give birth, and she bore a son.
 And her neighbours and relatives heard that the Lord had shown great mercy to her, and they rejoiced with her.
 {{< /quote >}}

-The magnifying here is that of the Lord himself making known his great mercy, _the character and person of God being revealed and made known_, and the only right response is one of praise.
+The magnifying here is that of the Lord himself making known his great mercy⸺the character and person of God being revealed and made known⸺and the only right response is one of praise.

 So what does it mean, “my soul magnifies the Lord”?
 Simply that all that is within me, the very core of my being, reveals and makes known and honours the character and person of God, and is aligned in love and praise and worship and affirmation that the Lord is great and so worthy of praise.
 This is what we were created for by our Heavenly Father who knows us and loves us beyond understanding, and it is incomparably joyous.